braidpool/bitcoin/contrib/cpunet/README.md

 1. Compile CPUNet:

-        ./configure make -j16
+        cmake -B build -DWITH_ZMQ=ON -DENABLE_IPC=ON -DENABLE_WALLET=OFF
+        cmake --build build

 2. Run cpunet node:

-        src/bitcoind -cpunet -zmqpubsequence=tcp://127.0.0.1:28338
+        build/bin/bitcoind -cpunet -zmqpubsequence=tcp://127.0.0.1:28338

     or

         # if you have already created the wallet
-        src/bitcoind -cpunet -wallet=cpunet -zmqpubsequence=tcp://127.0.0.1:28338
+        build/bin/bitcoind -cpunet -wallet=cpunet -zmqpubsequence=tcp://127.0.0.1:28338

 3. Create and open a wallet: (only needs to be done once)

-        src/bitcoin-cli -cpunet createwallet cpunet
+        build/bin/bitcoin-cli -cpunet createwallet cpunet
-        src/bitcoin-cli -cpunet loadwallet cpunet
+        build/bin/bitcoin-cli -cpunet loadwallet cpunet

 4. Generate blocks:

-        contrib/cpunet/miner --cli=src/bitcoin-cli --ongoing --address `src/bitcoin-cli -cpunet getnewaddress` --grind-cmd="src/bitcoin-util -cpunet -ntasks=1 grind"
+        contrib/cpunet/miner --cli=build/bin/bitcoin-cli --ongoing --address `build/bin/bitcoin-cli -cpunet getnewaddress` --grind-cmd="build/bin/bitcoin-util -cpunet -ntasks=1 grind"

 TODO
 ====

-1. Set up a seed node so we can find peers

-2. Create a docker container to run this

-3. Add an argument -my-block-latency artificial latency parameter that will delay starting mining a new block when the block found is mine.
+1. Add an argument -my-block-latency artificial latency parameter that will delay starting mining a new block when the block found is mine.

-4. Add an argument -other-block-latency artificial latency parameter that will delay starting mining a new block when a new block is found by another miner and announced to contrib/cpunet/miner via ZMQ.
+2. Add an argument -other-block-latency artificial latency parameter that will delay starting mining a new block when a new block is found by another miner and announced to contrib/cpunet/miner via ZMQ.
 (Related to "Clean Jobs" stratum parameter)

-5. Add SV2 support and use an external SV2 miner instead of bitcoin-utils
+3. Add SV2 support and use an external SV2 miner instead of bitcoin-utils

-6. Add a -share-difficulty argument to mine shares of lower difficulty than the block target
+4. Add a -share-difficulty argument to mine shares of lower difficulty than the block target

-7. Add a -share-cmd to submit shares to a pool.
+5. Add a -share-cmd to submit shares to a pool.

-8. The way I changed the PoW hash means that it screws up mainnet, signet, and the testnets and assertions have to be commented out.
+6. The way I changed the PoW hash means that it screws up mainnet, signet, and the testnets and assertions have to be commented out.
 Therefore this cannot be merged into Bitcoin unless we find a way to detect `-cpunet` and calculate the block hash differently.
 I don't see a way to get the network parameters